tpbnick/docs/docs/py-data-types.md

 The final `print()` call is much simpler in this case.

 ??? warning "f-string compatibility"
 	f-strings were first introduced in Python 3.6.
-If you are using Python 3.5 or earlier, you must use the `format()` method rather than the above `f` syntax.
-To use format(), list the variables you want to use in the string inside the parentheses following format.
+If you are using Python 3.5 or earlier, you must use the `#!py format()` method rather than the above `f` syntax.
+To use `#!py format()`, list the variables you want to use in the string inside the parentheses following format.
 Each variable is referred to by a set of braces; the braces will be filled by the values listed in parentheses in the order provided:

 	```py linenums="1"
 	full_name = "{} {}".format(first_name, last_name)